rust-lang/prev.rust-lang.org/faq.md

 ### What is the relationship between a module and a crate?

-- A crate is a top-level compilation unit that corresponds to a single loadable object.
+- A crate is a compilation unit, which is the smallest amount of code that the Rust compiler can operate on.
 - A module is a (possibly nested) unit of name-management inside a crate.
 - A crate contains an implicit, un-named top-level module.
 - Recursive definitions can span modules, but not crates.